Skip to main content

 Privacy and macOS-Native Encryption

-Bear.
-Bear Pro adds end-to-end encryption per-note with a user-set passphrase Bear cannot decrypt.
+Bear Pro adds per-note end-to-end encryption with a user-set passphrase that Bear cannot decrypt.
+Obsidian is local-first by default, and Obsidian Sync is end-to-end encrypted with a passphrase Obsidian cannot decrypt.

-Notion, OneNote, Craft.
-TLS in transit, AES-256 at rest under vendor-managed keys.
+Notion, OneNote, and Craft use TLS in transit and AES-256 at rest under vendor-managed keys.
 Enterprise tiers add SSO, SCIM, and audit logs.
+Atlas uses TLS in transit and AES-256 at rest, with vendor SOC 2 Type II in progress.

 For the strongest combination of macOS-native polish plus end-to-end encryption, Apple Notes with Advanced Data Protection plus Locked Notes is the leader.
 Bear and Obsidian are close runners-up with explicit passphrase encryption.